 Psychological Assessment in Denver

-In my Denver practice, the people who come for psychological assessment usually arrive by one of a few roads.
-Some have spent years aware of a gap between what they know they're capable of and what they're actually producing, and have started to wonder whether attention or learning difficulties might be part of the answer.
+In my Denver practice, people who seek psychological assessments usually arrive by one of a few roads.
+Some have spent years aware of a gap between what they know they're capable of and what they're actually producing.
+They've started to wonder whether ADHD, attention difficulties, or learning disorders such as dyslexia might be part of the answer.
 Others have been told by a residency director, a therapist, or someone else whose judgment they trust that an evaluation might explain difficulties that haven't responded to effort alone.
-And many need documentation: a report rigorous enough to satisfy a licensing board or credentialing body — for Step I and Step II, the bar exam, the LSAT, the GRE, the NCLEX, and similar requirements — not a brief screening but a thorough evaluation.
+And many need documentation: a report rigorous enough to satisfy a licensing board or credentialing body — for the ACT, SAT, LSAT, GRE, NCLEX, Step I and Step II of the USMLE, and similar requirements — not a brief screening but a thorough evaluation.

-What I offer in any of these situations is less a verdict than an account — a clear picture of how someone functions and what accounts for the difficulties they've described.
-That means taking seriously explanations that don't always fit neatly into a single diagnosis, and writing conclusions and recommendations specific enough to actually be useful to this person, in this situation.
+The assessment gives a clear picture of how someone functions and what accounts for the difficulties they've described.
+That means taking seriously explanations that don't always fit neatly into a single diagnosis.

 For over a decade I've done this work at the University of Colorado Anschutz, evaluating graduate students and medical residents in demanding academic and professional environments.
-I also assess in private practice across a broader range of ages and referral questions.
-That experience has given me a close understanding of what rigorous testing looks like in complex cases — and what it takes to produce findings that are thorough and well-supported.
+I also assess in private practice from age seven through adulthood.